edwinsatya/TIC-TAC-TOE/README.md

 ### Gameplay :

-User can choose background color and set size board using manual input, after that click start for start the game.
+User can choose background color and set size board using manual input, For manual input have some condition :

+1. if input less than 3 , input equal 3
+2. if input equal even , input auto minus 1 or equal odd
+3. if input higher than 65535, input equal 65535
+4. just can type number

+after that click start for start the game.
 For game play is simple like basic tic tac toe, after some one win will showing overlay game over.
 Have 3 button in mode overlay,

 1. Reset = for reset game (user back to home, input board again),